greglarkin/courseware-lms-content/courses/published/getting_started_with_hiera.md

   - cowsay
 </pre>

-But in production, we don't want anything extra, so instead of vim we'll just have vi and leave out the other packages:
+But in production, we don't want anything extra, so instead of `vim` we'll just have `vi` and leave out the other packages:
 <pre>
 ---
 package_list:
   - vi
 </pre>

-Finally, at the bottom of the hierarchy we have a few packages that should be installed on every machine in common.yaml:
+Finally, at the bottom of the hierarchy in `common.yaml`, we have a few packages that should be installed on every machine:
 <pre>
 ---
 package_list: